Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Juni 2025 09.34.30 UTC
+- WIB: Minggu, 1 Juni 2025 11.03.15 UTC
-- WITA: Minggu, 1 Juni 2025 10.34.30 UTC
+- WITA: Minggu, 1 Juni 2025 12.03.15 UTC
-- WIT: Minggu, 1 Juni 2025 11.34.30 UTC
+- WIT: Minggu, 1 Juni 2025 13.03.15 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: motivational
+Kategori: success